Jie Li ☕️

 September 2019 – Present Lubbock, TX

-• Conduct research in the areas of High-Performance Computing, Computer Architecture, and Parallel and Distributed Computing.
+• Research and Publication: Conducted innovative research in High-Performance Computing, Computer Architecture, and Parallel and Distributed Computing.
+Authored and published research papers in reputable academic conferences and journals.

 Graduate Student Intern

-• Conducted statistical analysis of job-level monitoring data and applied various machine learning models (e.g., Random Forests, Support Vector Classification, LinearSVC) to classify jobs based on extracted time-series features.
+• Machine Learning Expertise: Conducted in-depth statistical analysis of job-level monitoring data.
+Applied a variety of machine learning models, including SVC, LinearSVC, Decision Tree, and Random Forests, to analyze jobs based on time-series features.

-• Developed a novel approach to encoding time-series monitoring data as images and trained a Convolutional Neural Network (CNN) to classify job signatures with high accuracy.
+• Innovative Data Processing: Pioneered a novel approach by encoding time-series monitoring data as images and trained a Convolutional Neural Network (CNN) to classify and predict job applications with high accuracy.

 Graduate Student Programmer